basilisp-lang/basilisp/docs/concepts.rst

 Values must be hashable.
 Sets return their count in ``O(1)`` time via :lpy:fn:`count.`

-Sets be called like a function similar to :lpy:fn:`get` with a key and an optional default value, returning the value if it exists in the set.
+Sets can be called like a function similar to :lpy:fn:`get` with a key and an optional default value, returning the value if it exists in the set.
 Returns the default value or ``nil`` (if no default value is specified) otherwise.

 .. code-block::